De Quervain's Tenosynovitis

 |Copyright © Nucleus Medical Media, Inc.|

-- A thumb splint to support and allow the wrist to rest
+- A splint to help rest the area

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.